kintany/teaching-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include statistics, machine learning, deep learning, data visualization.
+bio: My interests include data science and machine learning, teaching, and storytelling with data.

 interests:
-- Artificial Intelligence
+- Machine Learning
-- Computational Biology
+- Teaching
-- Data Vizualization
+- Storytelling with Data

 education:
   courses: